Is this AST 2 Course for you?

 Objectives on "High" avalanche danger days often involve avoiding all avalanche slopes at destinations such as Fuzzy Knob.
 On "Low" avalanche danger days, almost anything is possible.....
 In the past we have even skied the North Face of Mt Green with a fit and competant group.
 The objectives on your course will depend on the conditions and group fitness/ski ability level.
 We won't push you to do anything you're uncomfortable with, and we won't let you go anywhere we feel uncomfortable with.

 Will you learn more in the the CAA Level 1 Operations course or the AST 2?

 Unless you're planning on working in the avalanche industry, we recommend the AST 2 course.
 We will spend the majority of the course learning practical skills and making decisions as we ski.
 In the CAA Ops 1 Course, a significant portion of the course is spent in the classroom learning the correct terminology and abbreviations to record data.
 After the AST 2, you will have more skills and experience with trip planning and decision making to carry out your own trips in the mountains.
-The AST 2 is also MUCH cheaper than the CAA 1.

 If you've completed an AST 2 in the past and are thinking about refreshing or furthering your learning, please check out the Advanced Avalanche Course (like an AST 3).

 This course will be taught by Alex Geary or Madeleine Martin-Preney.
 We are both CAA Avalanche Professionals and certified ACMG Ski Guides.
 We have both been living in Revelstoke since 2010.

 Day 1 is mostly online classroom based, with a couple of hours outside in Revelstoke for avalanche rescue training.
 We'll meet online at 8:30am.
 Here we'll go through the theory and planning to get ready for our field days.
 We'll be finished online by 5:30pm.